logical-mechanism/Seedelf-Wallet/seedelf-cli/README.md

 # **seedelf-cli**

-The `seedelf-cli` is a rust implementation of the stealth wallet.
+The `seedelf-cli` is a rust implementation of the Seedelf stealth wallet protocol.
 It uses [Cardano collateral provider](https://giveme.my/), [Koios](https://www.koios.rest/), and [Pallas](https://github.com/txpipe/pallas).
 The wallet is primarily terminal base but it does use a static HTML web interface for CIP30 funding when required.

 **Wallet is currently in Alpha**

 ## Installation

+Precompile binaries are available for Linux, Windows, and MacOS.
+These may be found in the latest release.

+The seedelf-cli will eventually be on crates.io.

+### Building From Source

 First, clone the repo and enter the cli subfolder.
 ```bash